larbish/minimal-starter-dev/content/index.md

----
-title: Home
-description: How to build a Studio compatible application
----

 # Nuxt Content

 This page corresponds to the `/` route of your website.
 You can delete it or create another file in the `content/` directory.